rckmath/usa-tour/README.md

 # The project

 A graph algorithm written in C++ to find the shortest way to run out through all points from an initial one.
-Developed to the university course project.
+Developed to a university course project.

 The program itself is in portuguese language.,